-The main features that define this type of angle are:
+The main characteristics that define this type of angles are:

-They have more than 180 degrees or PI radians, so it has an open shape visually.
+- They have more than 180 degrees or PI radians, so visually it has an open shape.

-A concave angle cannot have a complementary.
-The sum of the complementary angles must add up to 90 so that this condition cannot be fulfilled due to the definition of this type of angle.
+- A concave angle cannot have a complement.
+The sum of the complementary angles must add up to 90, so due to the definition of this type of angle this condition cannot be fulfilled.

-In a regular polygon, all the exterior angles of the geometric figure are concave and the interior angles are convex.
+- In a regular polygon, all the external angles of the geometric figure are concave and the interior angles are convex.

-The difference between a convex and a concave angle is determined by the angle of the ope.
-In the case of the convex angle, the angle is always less than 180 degrees, while the concave angles measure more than 180 degrees.
+The difference between a convex angle and a concave angle is determined by the opening angle.
+In the case of the convex angle, the angle is always less than 180 degrees while concave angles measure more than 180 degrees.

-When the ends of two segments meet at a point, two angles are formed, one concave and one convex on the other side.
+When the ends of two segments coincide at a point, two angles are formed, one concave and one convex on the other side.